Top 10 Most Expensive US Metros for Pet Grooming

 Top entity in the ranking

 The top-ranked record in this dataset is New York, with a value of 1.5 on the Price index (1.0 = national) column.
 The full top-10 set is rendered in the table above.
-Every value derives from the underlying rankings table; no number is hardcoded into this page.
-When the Bureau of Labor Statistics + industry pet-service pricing surveys publishes a revision and our ETL pipeline reingests, the ranking and the prose around it update on the next page load.
+Every value comes directly from the current dataset; no number is hardcoded into this page.
+When the Bureau of Labor Statistics + industry pet-service pricing surveys publishes a revision, the ranking and the prose around it update automatically.

 Distribution shape